mattdufeu/mattdufeu.co.uk/src/pages/blog/roslyn-codefix-to-add-a-tostring-method.md

   - .NET
 redirect_from:
   - /roslyn-codefix-to-add-a-tostring-method/
+excerpt: <p>I recently had the opportunity to update the quality of logging in an application.
+Exceptions were handled well, but it was hard to see the values passed through the layers. <br> I ended up using a <em>Roslyn CodeFix to add a ToString method</em>.</p>
 ---

 I recently had the opportunity to update the quality of logging in an application.
 Exceptions were handled well, but it was hard to see the values passed through the layers.
 I ended up using a _Roslyn CodeFix to add a ToString method_.
-This is what I did.

 ## Setup